Anaphylaxis Law and Policies by Province and Territory

 Child Care Facilities

-Ontario’s Day Nurseries Act legally requires that all licensed child care operators in Ontario have an anaphylaxis policy in place in each child care centre operated by the licensee and each location where private home day care is provided within a regulated child care setting.
-References: The Day Nurseries Act section 36.1, Sabrina’s Law
+The Child Care and Early Years Act, 2014 (CCEYA) requires that all licensed child care operators in Ontario have an anaphylaxis policy in place in each child care centre operated by the licensee and each location where home child care (license) is provided within a regulated child care setting.
+For more information regarding the requirements, refer to Ontario Regulation 137/15.
+References: Regulation 137/15, Sabrina’s Law

 Prince Edward Island